gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

     total number of atoms, and the last line is the box dimension in nanometer, here 3.36 nm by 3.36 nm by 3.36 nm.
 Between the second and the last lines, there is one line per atom.
-Each line indicates, from left to right, the residue Id (the atoms of the same
+Each line indicates, from left to right:

-    SO\ :sub:`4`\ :sup:`2-` ion have the same residue Id), the residue name, the atom name, the atom Id, and finally the atom position (x, y, and z coordinate in nm).
+    - the residue Id, with all the atoms from the same SO\ :sub:`4`\ :sup:`2-` ion sharing the same residue Id,
+    - the residue name,
+    - the atom name,
+    - the atom Id, and finally
+    - the atom position, *x*, *y*, and *z* coordinate in nanometer.

 ..  container:: justify

-    Note that the format of conf.gro file is fixed, all columns are in a fixed position.
-For example, the first five columns are for the residue number.
+    Note that the format of a *.gro* file is fixed, and all columns are in a fixed position.

 ..  container:: justify